JacobLStephens/Apple-Picker/README.md

 # Apple Picker 3D – Unity Game

 ## Project Overview
-**Apple Picker 3D** is a Unity-based game inspired by the classic Apple Picker tutorial from Bond (Ch.
-29).
-Players control a basket to catch falling apples while avoiding hazardous objects (bombs/cinder blocks).
+**Apple Picker 3D** is a Unity-based game.
+Players control a basket to catch falling apples while avoiding bombs.
 The game includes multiple rounds, scoring, and a simple UI for round tracking and game restart.

-This project was developed as part of **CS382 – Game Design, Development, and Technology (Project 1)**.

 ### Key Features
-- **4 Baskets** for catching apples
+- **Baskets** for catching apples
 - **Round system** with UI display (“Round 1” → “Round 4”)
 - **Apples** that increase score when caught
-- **Bombs / cinder blocks** that end the game if caught
+- **Bombs** that end the game if caught
 - **Start and Restart UI buttons**
 - **Simple 3D environment** with physics-based falling objects